 Coinstar kiosks are honestly your easiest bank alternative.
 On the Coinstar website, you can even search your neighborhood for the closest kiosk!
 Although the machines take over 11 percent in fees from your deposit if you take cash, the fee is waived if you exchange your change for an Amazon gift card instead.
 Some machines also have other gift card options.

-Gift cards are a great way to save that 11 percent and set aside your spare change for something in the future.
+Gift cards are a great way to save that 11% and set aside your spare change for something in the future.
 Holidays?
 Events?
 Supplies?
 There are several retail options available at most kiosks.
 While not having the coin-to-cash exchange isn’t the most ideal way to trade in your coin jar, it’s certainly better than erroneous fees.

 Coinstar has effectively cornered the automated coin exchange market and is really your only option outside of rolling/sorting yourself or being lucky enough to find a bank that will exchange unsorted coins for you.

 Make your coin jar work for you.